IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

 ## High-Priority Initiatives: Strapi CMS Integration

 ## Active Task(s):
+*   ### Task ID: `STRAPI-INT-005`
+    *   #### Name: Implement and Verify Hierarchical Chunking for Strapi Content
+    *   #### Detailed Description & Business Context:
+        The initial Strapi integration did not correctly chunk rich text content, leading to poor retrieval quality.
+This task involved implementing a sophisticated, hierarchical chunker to split Strapi articles into meaningful sections based on headings.
+This is critical for providing accurate, context-aware answers in the RAG pipeline.
+    *   #### Acceptance Criteria:
+        1. Strapi rich text content is split into separate documents for each heading section.
+        2. Each document's content is prepended with its hierarchical heading structure (e.g., "H1 > H2").
+        3. Each document's metadata is enriched with `chunk_type`, `section_title`, `parent_headings`, and `heading_level`.
+        4. The `entry.publish` webhook event successfully triggers the new chunking logic.
+    *   #### Link to projectRoadmap.md goal(s):
+        *   Feature 6: Strapi CMS Integration
+        *   Milestone 6: Strapi CMS Integration - Phase 3
+    *   #### Status: Done
+    *   #### Notes on Completion:
+        *   Refactored `backend/strapi/rich_text_chunker.py` with a stateful algorithm to create hierarchical chunks.
+        *   Updated `backend/strapi/webhook_handler.py` to use the new chunker and correctly merge metadata.
+        *   Successfully verified the end-to-end `publish` event, confirming that articles are chunked and stored correctly in MongoDB.
+    *   #### Estimated Effort: 1 day
+    *   #### Priority: High

+## Task Backlog:
+*   ### Task ID: `STRAPI-INT-006`
+    *   #### Name: Verify Strapi `update`, `unpublish`, and `delete` Webhook Events
+    *   #### Detailed Description & Business Context:
+        While the `publish` event has been confirmed to work with the new hierarchical chunker, the other critical content lifecycle events (`update`, `unpublish`, `delete`) have not been explicitly tested.
+This task is to ensure that all webhook events are handled correctly by the RAG pipeline, ensuring data integrity and consistency between the CMS and the vector store.
+    *   #### Acceptance Criteria:
+        1. Updating an article in Strapi correctly deletes the old document chunks and creates new, updated chunks in the vector store.
+        2. Unpublishing an article in Strapi correctly deletes all associated document chunks from the vector store.
+        3. Deleting an article from Strapi correctly deletes all associated document chunks from the vector store.
+    *   #### Link to projectRoadmap.md goal(s):
+        *   Feature 6: Strapi CMS Integration
+        *   Milestone 6: Strapi CMS Integration - Phase 3
+    *   #### Status: To Do
+    *   #### Estimated Effort: 1 day
+    *   #### Priority: High

+*   ### Task ID: `RAG-OPT-001`
+    *   #### Name: Implement Query Optimization and Hybrid Search
+    *   #### Detailed Description & Business Context:
+        Update the RAG retrieval logic to leverage the new structured chunks and rich metadata.
+This involves implementing hybrid search (a combination of vector search and metadata-based filtering) to improve the accuracy and relevance of retrieved documents.
+This is the final step to fully realize the benefits of the new chunking strategy.
+    *   #### Acceptance Criteria:
+        1. The core retrieval function in `rag_pipeline.py` is updated to accept metadata filters.
+        2. The chat API is updated to intelligently construct filters based on the user's query.
+        3. Section-aware retrieval is implemented (e.g., prioritizing `title_summary` chunks for overview questions).
+        4. End-to-end tests validate that hybrid search improves retrieval relevance for a variety of query types.
+    *   #### Link to projectRoadmap.md goal(s):
+        *   Phase 2: User Experience & Accuracy Enhancements
+    *   #### Status: To Do
+    *   #### Estimated Effort: 3-4 days
+    *   #### Priority: High

+## Recently Completed Tasks:
 *   ### Task ID: `STRAPI-INT-004`
     *   #### Name: Test and Verify Strapi Webhook Synchronization
     *   #### Detailed Description & Business Context: